-THIS REPORT CONTAINS ASSESSMENTS OF COMMODITY AND TRADE ISSUES MADE BY USDA STAFF AND NOT NECESSARILY STATEMENTS OF OFFICIAL U.S. GOVERNMENT POLICY

-Required Report - public distribution

-Date: 12/26/2018 GAIN Report Number: MO1879

-Morocco

-Agricultural Biotechnology Annual

-2018

-Approved By: Morgan Haas Prepared By: FAS/Rabat

-Report Highlights:

-Genetically-engineered plants and animals are under development but not commercially produced in Morocco.
-In trade, Morocco continues to take advantage of agricultural biotechnology resources, particularly to support its development as a competitive livestock and poultry producer.
+Morocco continues to import agricultural products derived from genetically engineered (GE) technologies for use in animal feed products.
+No GE products have been developed or commercialized for local production in Morocco.
+GE products are not allowed for human consumption.

 TABLE OF CONTENTS

+Report Highlights

-Section I. Executive Summary .
-2
+Section I. Executive Summary 2

 Section II.
-Plant and Animal Biotechnology .
-4
+Plant and Animal Biotechnology 4

-CHAPTER 1: PLANT BIOTECHNOLOGY .
-4
+CHAPTER 1: PLANT BIOTECHNOLOGY 4

-PART A: PRODUCTION AND TRADE .
-4
+PART A: PRODUCTION AND TRADE 4

-PART B: POLICY .
-5
+PART B: POLICY 5

-PART C: MARKETING .
-7
+PART C: MARKETING 7

-CHAPTER 2: ANIMAL BIOTECHNOLOGY .
-8
+CHAPTER 2: ANIMAL BIOTECHNOLOGY

-PART D: PRODUCTION AND TRADE
+PART D: PRODUCTION AND TRADE 8

-PART E: POLICY
+PART E: POLICY 8

-PART F: MARKETING .
-8
+PART F: MARKETING 8

 Section I. Executive Summary

 Morocco neither produces nor allows importation of agricultural products derived from biotechnology for human consumption.
-Although, biotech commodities such as GE corn, soybeans and soybean meal are imported for animal feed.
+However, Morocco does import genetically engineered (GE) products for its livestock and poultry sectors.
+Imports of biotech seeds for planting are currently not allowed by Morocco and require a "GMO-free certificate" for customs clearance.

 While a formal biosafety framework is absent, Morocco's National Office for Food Safety (ONSSA), located within the Ministry of Agriculture, Fisheries, Rural Development, Water, and Forests, is the competent authority in charge of implementing regulations and agreements related to biotechnology.
-In September 2012, the Ministry published guidance to clarify Morocco's position on genetically-engineered (GE) products, which effectively states that Morocco follows the precautionary principle in respect to justifying the ban on GE products from local cultivation and from their presence in products for human consumption while simultaneously recognizing their international presence and acceptance as an animal feed source.
+In September 2012, the Ministry published guidance to clarify Morocco's position on GE products, which states that Morocco follows the precautionary principle in respect to justifying the ban on GE products from local cultivation and from their presence in products for human consumption, while simultaneously recognizing their international presence and acceptance as an animal feed source.

-Under ONSSA's oversight, agricultural biotechnology activities in Morocco remain active but limited largely to research with no developed GE products having been commercialized for local production.
+Agricultural biotechnology activities in Morocco remain active but limited largely to research with no developed GE products having been commercialized for local production.

-In trade, Morocco continues to take advantage of agricultural biotechnology resources, particularly to support its development as a competitive livestock and poultry producer.
-Imports of biotech seeds for planting are currently not allowed into Morocco and a "GMO-free" certificate is required for customs clearance.

 Section II.
 Plant and Animal Biotechnology

 CHAPTER 1: PLANT BIOTECHNOLOGY

 PART A: PRODUCTION AND TRADE

-a) Product Development: Morocco is actively engaged in agricultural biotechnology research and development as a means for addressing the country's food security challenges.
+a) PRODUCT DEVELOPMENT: Morocco is actively engaged in agricultural biotechnology research and development as a means for addressing the country's food security challenges.
 This work is led by the National Agronomic Research Institute (INRA) and focused on finding solutions for Morocco's major crops, including cereals, forage, date palm, citrus, and olives.

-For the list of required documents and cost for ONSSA to issue variety approval (see link)

-b) Commercial Production: None.
+b) COMMERCIAL PRODUCTION: None.

-c) Exports: Not applicable.
+c) EXPORTS: Not applicable.

-d) Imports: Morocco is a major importer of soy products (\$608 million; Americas-18% market share), corn products (\$533 million; Americas-32%), and sugar products (\$605 million; Brazil-80%) while a lesser importer of rapeseed products (\$20 million; Canada-5%), cotton products (\$18 million; Spain-54%), and alfalfa products (\$7 million; US-14%).
-Imported feed ingredients are a necessity for Morocco's livestock and poultry production, which Morocco also plans to expand.
-Demand for imported sugar has been supported by government subsidies at the retail level, though they are being phased out.
+d) IMPORTS: Morocco is a major importer of soy products (Americas - 18% market share), corn products (Americas - 32%), and sugar products (Brazil - 80%) and is a lesser importer of rapeseed products (Canada - 5%), cotton products (Spain - 54%), and alfalfa products (United States - 14%).
+Imported feed ingredients are a necessity for Morocco's livestock and poultry industries, which are currently expanding.
+Demand for imported sugar has been supported by government subsidies at the retail level, but they are being phased out.

 Commodity Production Imports Exports Domestic Consumption Unit Description

-Corn 150 2,600 0 2,800 (1,000 MT)
+Corn 120 3,000 0 3,100 (1,000 MT)

-Oilseed, Soybean 0 120 0 120 (1,000 MT)
+Oilseed, Soybean 0 100 0 100 (1,000 MT)

-Meal, Soybean 94 575 0 675 (1,000 MT)
+Meal, Soybean 78 650 0 725 (1,000 MT)

-Oil, Soybean 22 515 23 515 (1,000 MT)
+Oil, Soybean 0 520 15 510 (1,000 MT)

 Oilseed, Rapeseed 1 0 0 1 (1,000 MT)

-Meal, Rapeseed 1 75 0 77 (1,000 MT)
+Meal, Rapeseed 1 100 0 100 (1,000 MT)

-Oil, Rapeseed 0 8 0 8 (1,000 MT)
+Oil, Rapeseed 0 3 0 3 (1,000 MT)

-Sugar, Centrifugal 615 1,163 450 1,318 (1,000 MT)
+Sugar, Centrifugal 620 1,138 450 1,308 (1,000 MT)

-Cotton 1 45 0 45 (1,000 480-lb Bales)
+Cotton 1 35 0 35 (1,000 480-lb Bales)

 Official USDA Production, Supply, and Distribution Estimates, MY 2018/2019

 Source: FAS/PSD online

-e) Food Aid: Not applicable.
+e) FOOD AID: Not applicable.
 Morocco is neither a recipient nor provider of food aid.

-f) Trade Barriers: Morocco bans GE products from local cultivation and from products for human consumption.
+f) TRADE BARRIERS: Morocco bans GE products from local cultivation and from products for human consumption.
 See Policy/Regulatory Framework below.

 PART B: POLICY

-a) Regulatory Framework:
+a) REGULATORY FRAMEWORK: